 The Guardian has posted an intriguing article asking, “Should Everest Be Closed?”
 It’s a debate that’s been raging for some time.
 The highest mountain on the planet is filling up with trash of all kinds, left behind by the thousands of climbers and trekkers that scramble up and down its slopes every year.

-There is a movement afoot to temporarily limit, or completely shut off, access to the mountain in order to avoid an ecological disaster.
-Those arguing against such a policy feel that it would damage the economy of Nepal and take away the Sherpa guides ability to earn a living.
+There is a movement afoot to temporarily limit or completely shut off, access the mountain to avoid an ecological disaster.
+Those arguing against such a policy feel that it would damage Nepal’s economy and take away the Sherpa guide’s ability to earn a living.
 The article does a good job of informing the reader on the gist of the argument, while providing some history and insight into the current political climate in Nepal.

 I know that’s not easy when some of that trash consists of depleted oxygen bottles at 8000 meters plus, but it’s a start.
 Perhaps extra Sherpas should be hired by the teams with the expressed job of bringing down some of the trash from Camp 4.
-If you’re going to be on the mountain, you should be responsible for respecting it’s environment, and ensuring that it is a safe and clean place for others.
+If you’re going to be on the mountain, you should be responsible for respecting its environment and ensuring that it is a safe and clean place for others.

 - Gear Review: The Xero Scrambler Mid is an Ultralight Hiking Shoe for Spring - March 1, 2023

 - Gear Review: Yeti Roadie 48 Wheeled Cooler - August 18, 2022

 - Kristin Harila Continues Pursuit of 8000-Meter Speed Record - August 16, 2022